-- A. The Harvard Board of Health, Nashoba Associated Boards of Health, Massachusetts Department of Environmental Protection (MassDEP) certified laboratories, a Massachusetts Licensed Site Professional, an Approved Sampler, or other persons authorized by the Board of Health upon submittal and preapproval of a waiver, shall collect water samples immediately following construction or rehabilitation and disinfection of a well.
+- A. The Board of Health, Nashoba Associated Boards of Health, Massachusetts Department of Environmental Protection certified laboratories, or other persons approved by the Board of Health shall collect water samples immediately following construction or rehabilitation and disinfection of a well.
 A representative sample for laboratory analysis shall be collected at pump discharge or from a tap in the pump discharge line.
-Chemical and bacteriological analysis shall meet the standards set forth by the Massachusetts Drinking Water Standards & Guidelines for potable water for the following items: total coliform, fecal coliform/E.coli, arsenic, lead, nitrate nitrogen, nitrite nitrogen, Gross Alpha and radon; approval of the results by the Harvard Board of Health or the Nashoba Associated Boards of Health shall be obtained before the well shall be put into service as a potable supply.
-All wells shall be tested for the following secondary standards: calcium, copper, iron, magnesium, manganese, potassium, sodium, alkalinity, ammonia, chloride, chlorine, color, conductivity, fluoride, hardness, odor, pH, sulphate, turbidity, and sediment.
-Certain addresses may also be required to test for PFAS per the Harvard Board of Health Policy: Well water quality testing for property sales and new construction. - B. All drinking water wells located on property to be sold shall be similarly sampled using the untreated source and tested as described in § 145-18A.
-The analytical results must be submitted to the Board of Health no less than 30 days prior to the transfer of ownership and are valid for 12 months from the sample date.
-All drinking water wells shall be retested at the time of sale and/or transfer of the property if standards are not met at initial testing and treatment is required. - C. The owner of a rental property shall similarly sample in accordance with § 145-18A and make the results of all water quality tests available to all occupants of the property and the Board of Health.
-Occupants, upon lease, have the right to request water quality results which are less than 24 months old.
-In cases where the well water does not meet the water quality standards outlined above, the Board of Health may require the property owner to provide an alternative approved source of drinking water for the occupants.
+Chemical and bacteriological analysis shall meet the standards set forth by the Massachusetts Department of Environmental Protection Public Water Supply Division regulations for potable water for the following items: total coliform, fecal coliform/E.coli, arsenic, lead, nitrate nitrogen, nitrite nitrogen, and radon and approval of the results by the Board of Health or the Nashoba Associated Boards of Health shall be obtained before the well shall be put into service as a potable supply.
+All wells shall be tested for the following secondary standards: calcium, copper, iron, magnesium, manganese, PFAS, potassium, sodium, alkalinity, chloride, chlorine, color, conductivity, fluoride, hardness, odor, pH, sulphate, turbidity, and sediment. - B. The water sample shall be analyzed by a laboratory certified to perform drinking water analysis by the Department of Environmental Protection, and a record of the results sent to both the Board of Health and the Nashoba Associated Boards of Health.
+Any fees for water testing will be charged and collected through Nashoba Associated Boards of Health prior to approval of water supply service. - C. Water samples submitted for bacteriological analysis shall meet the standard of zero total coliform per 100 milliliters of sample using a method accepted in the latest edition of Standard Methods for the Examination of Water and Wastewater, American Public Health Association. - D. The Board of Health or Nashoba Associated Boards of Health may require that additional chemical analysis shall be performed on the well water.
+Such a requirement shall specify which chemicals shall be tested for and the reason for the test. - E. The Board of Health may require that suspected contaminated wells be tested for any biological, chemical, or radiological contaminant.
+The sample shall be collected by the Board of Health or its agents. - F. Arsenic levels shall not exceed 10 ppb.
+Radon levels shall not exceed 10,000 pCi/L.